 The beginning of every year is a time for reflection over your life, family, friends, career, and finances.
 It is also the best time to evaluate the past year’s performance and create a new list of goals.
-As a professional blogger or general internet entrepreneur, it is critical that you identify your strengths and weaknesses so that you may patch any gaps in your marketing strategy.
+As a professional blogger or general internet entrepreneur, it is critical that you identify your strengths and weaknesses so that you may patch any gaps in your blog strategy.

 To help you holistically review your online business, we’ve created this blogger’s checklist.
-Whether you need tips on starting a blog or are a seasoned blogger in need of a refresher on the fundamentals, this list of design, content, and SEO tips is sure to improve your domain authority, user experience and monetization in 2016.
+Whether you need tips on starting a blog or are a seasoned blogger in need of a refresher on the fundamentals, this list of design, content, and SEO blogging tips is sure to improve your domain authority, user experience and monetization in 2016.

 Basic Tips For All Bloggers